rozbb/strobe-rs/README.md

 [![Version](https://img.shields.io/crates/v/strobe-rs.svg)](https://crates.io/crates/strobe-rs)
 [![Docs](https://docs.rs/strobe-rs/badge.svg)](https://docs.rs/strobe-rs)

 This is a pure Rust, `no_std` implementation of the [Strobe protocol framework][strobe].
 It is intended to be used as a library to build other protocols and frameworks.
-This implementation currently only supports Keccak-f\[1600\] as the internal permutation function, which is the largest possible block size, so big deal.
+This implementation currently only supports Keccak-f\[1600\] (the highest security level) as the internal permutation function.

 [strobe]: https://strobe.sourceforge.io/